-Public participation and involvement remain a challenge in the EIA process.
+Public participation and involvement remain a challenge in the EIA process in Uganda.
 Good legal and regulatory provisions for public participation and involvement in an EIA system does not guarantee public participation and involvement in the EIA process.
 The challenges that constrained public participation and involvement included; difficulty in accessing timely EIA information and related documentation.
 Public participation is managed by the consultants with the consultation of the executive director of the regulatory authority (in this case, NEMA) rather than by an independent body or public participation advisory board.
 In addition, public participation does not start early in the EIA process, particularly at the scoping stage.
 CSO participation was not explicitly provided for in the legal and regulatory framework for EIA though for big donor funded projects EIA committees were established with the CSOs' membership.
 There was lack of transparency, legality and independence of public hearings (a form of public participation).
 The high level of poverty and unemployment makes the communities to perceive industries as solution for unemployment and negate the potential negative impacts of industries thereby, hampering meaningful and effective public participation and involvement.
-Power imbalance between the stakeholders- the feeling of 'powerlessness' - 'these are powerful people we have nothing to do' was reported by the potentially affected community.
 The EIA reports were not simplified and the legal and regulatory documents are not translated into local languages, making it difficult for the local person to understand.

 To improve public participation and promote its effectiveness, there should be equitable and timely access to EIA information and related documentation using diverse media platforms including the use of the regulators' website.
 The legal and regulatory framework should be improved for public participation to start early in the EIA process particularly the scoping phase.
 The legal and regulatory framework should be improved by establishing independent advisory body to manage public participation rather the consultants who act on behalf of the developers.
 Formal guidelines for public participation should be developed and be functional to guide the conduct of the public participation.
-Public participation should be conducted in the local or community setting of the affected community rather than organizing forms of public participation such as workshops, consultative meetings and seminars in luxurious hotels that intimidate the potentially affected communities and thereby increasing 'the power imbalance syndrome' among the stakeholders.
+Public participation should be conducted in the local or community setting of the affected community rather than organizing forms of public participation such as workshops, consultative meetings and seminars in unfamiliar (luxurious hotels) that may intimidate the potentially affected communities and thereby increasing 'the power imbalance syndrome' among the stakeholders.

-Acknowledgment: I recognize and appreciate the support of my authors in developing the tool for collecting the data for this paper.
-Special thanks to the Norwegian Agency for Development Corporation's Oil for Development and Energies Program, Capacity Building Stipend program that funded by travel to Vancouver, Canada to present this paper in the IAIA22 Conference.
+Acknowledgment: Special thanks to the Norwegian Agency for Development Cooperation's Oil for Development and Energy Program (Capacity Building Stipend program) that funded by travel to Vancouver, Canada to participate in the IAIA22 Conference and presented this paper.